Disease Guide ·Hip Dysplasia ·2026

 What Causes Hip Dysplasia

-Hip dysplasia is a genetic condition where the ball and socket of the hip joint don't fit together properly.
-The joint loosens, causing abnormal wear and eventual arthritis.
-Rapid growth, excess weight, and improper nutrition during puppyhood can accelerate the problem.
-Affects up to 50% of large breeds
+Genetic condition where the hip joint ball and socket don't fit properly.
+Joint loosens, causing abnormal wear and arthritis.
+Rapid growth, excess weight, and poor nutrition accelerate the problem.
+Affects 50-77% of high-risk breeds; 15-25% across large breeds.

 Symptoms - What to Watch For